 Tyre Size Comparison Calculator

 The Tyre Size Comparison Calculator computes tyre size comparison from the relation overall diameter mm = rim x 25.4 + 2 x (section width x aspect ratio / 100).
 It takes 3 inputs (section width in mm, aspect ratio in percent, rim diameter in inches) and returns the tyre size comparison.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These calculators are for everyday drivers, rideshare and delivery operators, small fleet managers and home mechanics who want to plan the cost or range of a journey, compare one vehicle or driving habit against another for running cost, put a performance figure such as acceleration or engine output into usable terms, or check that a size or part suits the vehicle before money is spent.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Keep every input in one measurement system before you calculate, since mixing miles with litres, US gallons with imperial gallons, or inches with millimetres will quietly skew the answer, and where a figure describes how your vehicle actually behaves, take it from your own recent records (odometer readings, fuel receipts, the numbers printed on the car itself) rather than the brochure.
 For example, with section width = 205 mm, aspect ratio = 55 percent, rim diameter = 16 inches, the tyre size comparison works out to 631.9, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by CalculatorHub methodology, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+Where the result depends on how the vehicle is driven rather than on fixed numbers, as with fuel use, range and acceleration, expect the real figure to move with driving style, load, terrain, traffic, weather, tyre pressure and mechanical condition, and treat anything affecting fitment or safety, such as a change of tyre or wheel size, as something to confirm with the vehicle handbook or a qualified fitter before you commit.

 With Section width = 205 mm, Aspect ratio = 55 percent, Rim diameter = 16 inches, the result is 631.9.